FRRouting/frr/doc/user/vnc.rst

 VNC with Commercial Route Reflector Configuration
 -------------------------------------------------

-This example is identical to :ref:`vnc-with-frr-route-reflector-configuration` with the exception that the route reflector is a commercial router.
+This example is identical to :ref:`vnc-with-frr-route-reflector-config` with the exception that the route reflector is a commercial router.
 Only the VNC-relevant configuration is provided.